🎉 State-of-the-art:81.39% Web Bench success

 Examples

-"For each product, extract the name, price, and description" Crawls through a product listing, opens each product link in a new tab, and extracts information from each product page.
+@crawlWebPages(prompt='For each product, extract the name, price, and description') Crawls through a product listing, opens each product link in a new tab, and extracts information from each product page.
 The output will have one row per product tab.

-"For every PDF file linked on this page, extract the paper title and authors" Opens each linked PDF in a new tab and extracts data.
+@crawlWebPages(prompt='For every PDF file linked on this page, extract the paper title and authors') Opens each linked PDF in a new tab and extracts data.
 The output contains one row per PDF tab.

-The 'Extract' function lets you work with multiple tabs simultaneously.
-You select the tabs you want to process in the 'Across Tabs' panel, and the Web Agent will perform actions and extract data from each of them.
+The @extractToSheets() tool lets you work with multiple tabs simultaneously when you select them in the 'Action Tabs' modal.
+The Web Agent will perform actions and extract data from each selected tab.
 The result is one row per tab.

 Examples

-"Extract the title and URL of each open tab" Extracts data from all tabs you've selected.
+@extractToSheets(prompt='Extract the title and URL') With multiple tabs selected, extracts data from all selected tabs.
 The output has one row per tab with the title and URL.

-"For each tab, click the 'Download' button and extract the filename" Performs an action on each selected tab and extracts data.
+@extractToSheets(prompt='For each tab, click the "Download" button and extract the filename') Performs an action on each selected tab and extracts data.
 The output would have one row per tab with the extracted filename.

 Guiding Extraction with Recordings